tardate/LittleArduinoProjects/Electronics101/VoiceLevelIndicatorKit/README.md

 The three LED driver circuits are identical.
 A series of 1N4148 diodes provide a voltage ladder feeding 10 LED stages.

-This is a bit strange .. the forward voltage of the 1N4148 is max 0.72V at 5mA.
-With a 6V supply, but can be 1V max at other currents, there's no way all 10 LEDs will light up.
-In addition the diodes do not get the full 6V, due to the collector-emiiter voltage drop across one S9012 before the diode array.

-No wonder I haven't been able to drive all the LEDs on yet!

 Each diode drives the base of an S9012 PNP transistor through resistor, the value of which is scaled to the voltage of the stage to hopefully drive it in the active region.
 The S9012 drives an LED paired with a 560Ω current-limiting resistor.

+This is a bit strange .. the forward voltage of the 1N4148 is rated at 0.72V at 5mA, but can be 1V max at other currents.

+On spec, it seems there would be no way to drive all 10 LEDs, since the forward voltage should be around [7.8V](http://www.wolframalpha.com/input/?i=10*0.72V%2B0.6V) (10 x 1N4148 & 1 x S9012) - far in excess of the 6V supply.

+However, the circuit seems to be getting a bit tricky here, as the diodes are actually driven way down the IV curve where in practice the peak forward voltage measures in the region of 0.38V.
+That's off the graph in most data sheets, but obvioulsy works!
+One would expect this makes the circuit quite susceptible to individual variations in the diodes.

 ## Construction